 Some highlights:

 Mix 1 of music to groove to was made with some compromises, but overall I'm very happy with it.
-The musical output from 2008 was weird for me, in a good way, in that the ones that stood out the most to me are very diverse.
+The musical output from 2008 was weird in a good way for me in that the songs that stood out the most are very diverse.
 Thievery Corporation, the Washington, D.C.-based DJ duo that puts a club spin on so-called world music, released their best album since Abductions and Reconstructions from a decade ago, and I thought The Forgotten People, their own composition, made for a rousing opener.

-Album buyers will find TV on the Radio's Dear Science great value for money; they'll get 11 well-crafted songs that cross genres.
-DLZ, whatever that means, is the most brooding song of the album, a scathing critique, the way I read it, of George W. Bush and his stupid wars.
+Album buyers will find TV On The Radio's Dear Science great value for money; they'll get 11 well-crafted songs that cross genres.
+DLZ, whatever that means, is the most brooding song of the album, a scathing critique, the way I read it, of George W. Bush and his wars.

 God is an Astronaut was a big surprise.
 Scottish post-rockers Mogwai released an excellent album last year in The Hawk is Howling, yet here I am posting a song by a group that obviously takes after them.
-Their self-titled album is a revelation, every song is stirring, and Shores of Orion uncorks a pent-up indignation.
+God is an Astronaut's self-titled album is a revelation, every song is stirring, and Shores of Orion uncorks a pent-up indignation.

 I don't know how many new bands released their debut and sophomore albums on the same year, but Los Campesinos did it, and they did it well.
 What makes this Welsh seven-piece amazing is they don't only deliver fun party songs for the artsy, but their lyrics can also be cleverly graphic and hilarious without making the songs ridiculous.
 Documented #1, from the second album, is such an example; the first line never fails to make me sniggle.